 Just like in a formal shirt for button holing and button attachment, front plackets are manually marked to show the correct positioning of the button.
 The marking process helps the operator decide where the task has to be completed.
 Parts of the garment were meticulously sewn together by workers.

 When it comes to the cost of making clothes, the fabric is by far the most expensive component.
 Clothing producers must ensure that the acquired fabric is used to its greatest potential.
-When cutting fabric, pattern makers and floor cutters must make sure there is as little waste as possible.
+When cutting fabric, clothing makers and floor cutters must make sure there is as little waste as possible.

 Laser cutting is used by contemporary clothing manufacturers to increase productivity and reduce waste.